- Holidays and Celebrations»

-I have a late November birthday and I remember growing up thinking all the really cool kids had June-July-August birthdays.
+I have a late November birthday and I remember growing up thinking all the really cool kids had summer (June-July-August) birthdays.
 They are the ones who got to plan parties anywhere in the world because everything is open and everyone is off and able to attend.
+Their parties included poolside fun in the sun, theme parks, picnics and cool food.

 The best I could hope for was maybe it would fall on Thanksgiving and we'd get together with family.

-Once I grew up and had children of my own, I ended up having two children with both of them having November birthdays.
+Once I grew up and had children of my own, I ended up having two children with both of them having November birthdays as well.

 Having fall children and remembering what it was like for me growing up, it made me more determined to be creative about their birthday parties.
 I wanted them to have a blast in spite of the limited options available compared to the envied summer kids.